Jwely/espa-api/README.md

     2.TM, ETM+, OLI, OLI/TIRS, MODIS 09A1, MODIS 09GA, MODIS 09GQ, MODIS 09Q1, MODIS 13A1, MODIS 13A2, MODIS 13A3 and MODIS 13Q1 products may be supplied as inputs.
     3. Input products must be available from an automated source such as LTA DDS or the LPDAAC Data Pool.
 2. The available output product list varies with each input type.
     1. Example: OLI & MODIS products cannot be corrected to surface reflectance.
 OLI cannot due to not having thermal data available for cloud detection.
-MODIS cannot as MODIS 09 products are _already_ at surface reflectance and MODIS 13 products are merely a vegetation index.
+MODIS 09 products are *already* at surface reflectance and MODIS 13 products are merely a vegetation index.
-3. The available output products list varies within each input type.
+3. The available output products list varies *within* each input type.
     1. Example: Not all Landsat TM/ETM+/OLITIRS scenes can be corrected to surface reflectance, particularly nighttime observations.
 4. The available output product list varies based on the spatial and temporal characterics of the input observations.
     1. Example: Land Surface Temperature cannot currently be produced outside of certain geographic extents due to insufficient auxillary data.